WARNING: Unmarked spoilers ahead. It's strongly suggested you finish the game before reading any further.

 - No Indoor Voice: Speaks exclusively in all caps.

 - Not So Different: With Habit.
-Shes implied to have Abusive Parents as he did, is revealed to be missing a tooth when her picture is taken (Habits own biggest insecurity), and her name references flowers (Habits old passion).
+Shes implied to have Abusive Parents just like him, is revealed to be missing a tooth when her picture is taken (Habits own biggest insecurity), and her name references flowers (Habits old passion).
 To top it all off, the caption under her picture on Habits bulletin board says, "So strong.
 Little one understands. :-("

 Voiced by: Gabe Lane